Velythyl/heracles/README.md

 ## Problem

-You've got a bunch of runs to do inside of a container, but your HPC won't pipe your multirun through sbatch?
+You've got a bunch of runs to do inside of a container, but it's pretty hard to call them through Slurm?

-(Think hydra multirun~)
+For example: you've got Hydra setup inside of the container, but you can't use hydra's `multirun`, because, well hydra is INSIDE the container, and the thing that summons tasks is OUTSIDE the container.

 ## Solution

 Slay the hydra 🤪

+Basically we just re-implement a very naive version of `multirun` OUTSIDE the container so that SLURM can understand it.

 ## How it works